 - The effect of the background radiation of the profile acquisition has not yet been tested.
 It might become necessary to perform an extra offset correction.
 This could be done by subtracting a pedestal measurement with the beam ON, but the IPM HV OFF. - The fit parameters in the search algorithm of the SC correction algorithm might have to be adjusted to the LIPAc conditions. - Profile comparisons with the BIF monitor at different beam current should indicate the reliability of the SC correction algorithm. - For the space charge calculation, a continuous beam has been assumed.
 If the beam current is underestimated due to pulse structure of the beam, an effective current could be defined that should be proportional to the beam current. - Voltage scans, as described in section 4.4.2, should be performed to analyze the properties of deuterium as residual gas.
-If the initial ions velocity of deuterium is too high, this should be implemented in the SC correction algorithm.
-This is already foreseen in the algorithm script and it suffices to assign the measured initial ion velocities to the already declared variable.
+If the initial ions velocity of deuterium is too high, this feature is already implemented in the SC correction algorithm.